jjloomis/wordpress-adding-content-to-a-news-site/working-with-media/adding-an-image-with-mp3-to-a-post.md

 # Adding an Image with MP3 to a Post

-**Note**: An Image with MP3 post needs an image that is at least 700 pixels wide.
-A [4:3 or 16:9 landscape-oriented image](http://mediamilwaukee.com/style-guide) is preferred.
+**Note**: An image with MP3 needs an image that is at least 700 pixels wide.
+A [4:3 or 16:9 landscape-oriented image](http://mediamilwaukee.com/style-guide) is recommended.

 ## Media Milwaukee